 \item It suffices to realize \EQ{d+1} where $d = \maxgap(\Exbar)>1$.
-Then we can realize \EQ{k} for arbitrary $k$ by connecting $\ell=\ceil{\frac{k-2}{d-1}}$ many \EQ{d} gadgets in a path-like manner.
-To $k-\ell(d-1)-2$ dangling edges we add \EQ{1} gadgets, to get the correct arity of the gadget.
+Then, we can realize \EQ{k} for arbitrary $k$ by connecting $\ell=\ceil{ (k-2) / (d-1) }$ copies of a \EQ{d} gadget in a path-like manner.
+To $k-\ell(d-1)-2$ dangling edges we add one \EQ{1} gadget each such that the \EQ{d+1} gadget has the correct arity.

-From $\maxgap(\Exbar)=d$ we know that there is some $a\ge 1$ such that $[a,a+d+1] \cap \Ex = [a+1,a+d]$.
-We start with a new vertex $v$ and force $a$ edges to it using the \HWeq[1]{1} relations.
-Then it suffices to add $d+1$ dangling edges to $v$ to realize \EQ{d+1}. \qedhere \end{itemize} \end{proof} We additionally need \HWeq[k]{1} gadgets which we realize next. \begin{lemma} We can realize the relations $\HWeq[k]{1}$ for all $k\geq 1$, by simple graphs of at most $k\cdot(\max \Ex)^{\O(1)}$ vertices of degree at most $\max \Ex+3$. \end{lemma} \begin{proof} It suffices to construct $\HWeq[2]{1}$ and $\HWeq[3]{1}$ as the case $k=1$ transfers directly form the previous lemma.
-Then we realize the other relations inductively: Assume we already realized \HWeq[1]{\ell} for some $\ell\ge 3$.
-Then we connect a \HWeq[1]{\ell} and a \HWeq[1]{3} node to a common \HWeq[1]{2} node.
+From $\maxgap(\Exbar)=d$, we know that there is some $a\ge 1$ such that $[a,a+d+1] \cap \Ex = [a+1,a+d]$.
+We start with a new vertex $v$ and force $a$ edges to $v$ using the \HWeq[1]{1} relations.
+Then, it suffices to add $d+1$ dangling edges to $v$ to realize \EQ{d+1}. \qedhere \end{itemize} \end{proof} We additionally need \HWeq[k]{1} gadgets which we realize next. \begin{lemma} For all $k \geq 1$, we can realize the relations $\HWeq[k]{1}$ by simple graphs of at most $k\cdot(\max \Ex)^{\O(1)}$ vertices of degree at most $\max \Ex+3$. \end{lemma} \begin{proof} It suffices to construct $\HWeq[2]{1}$ and $\HWeq[3]{1}$ as the case $k=1$ transfers directly from the previous lemma.
+Then, we realize the other relations inductively: Assume we already realized \HWeq[1]{\ell} for some $\ell\ge 3$.
+We connect a \HWeq[1]{\ell} and a \HWeq[1]{3} node to a common \HWeq[1]{2} node.
 Replacing the relations by their realization, completes the construction.
 See Lemma~5.5 in \cite{MarxSS21} for more details.